-Following the challenges that Uber, Lyft, and other ride sharing platforms presented, then being hit with a long-term pandemic, 2020 has been a tough – yet possibly revolutionary – year for operators in the livery business.
+Following the challenges that Uber, Lyft, and other transportation network companies (TNCs) and ridesharing platforms presented, then being hit with a long-term pandemic, 2020 has been a tough – yet possibly revolutionary – year for operators in the livery business.

 We know that the luxury transportation industry is made up of hard-working entrepreneurs with an unmatched determination and dedication to their business.
 Those same characteristics will be what pulls you and your colleagues through the economic impact of the pandemic and will help you evolve and prepare for success when people bounce back to their normal activities.